1611developer/JSON-Combine/README.md

 Notice they both have at least one Key-Value pair that the other JSON file doesn't have.
 The Program will combine any missing keys the other JSON file object doesn't have and will leave the value blank.

+It will also ask you if you would like to create a container object for the merged data.

 file1.json